 Within the Built-Up Area Boundary, as defined on the Proposals Map, there is a general presumption in favour of residential development in the form of single dwellings and small groups.

 The scale and nature of all schemes must ensure an appropriate level of services, facilities and infrastructure, including primary school capacity, are available or can be provided to serve the proposed development.

-Fig 7.5
+Fig 7.5 The Built-Up Area Boundary for Hartest

-Outside the Built-up Area Boundary
+Adjoining the Built-up Area Boundary

-7.16 The BUAB is wholly within the conservation area and, at the time this Plan was prepared, there appear to be limited prospects for acceptable development coming forward in the foreseeable future.
+7.16 The BUAB is wholly within the conservation area and, at the time this Plan was prepared, there appear to be limited prospects for acceptable development coming forward in the foreseeable future, other than possible conversions or small scale infill that would have regard to the historic and natural environment setting of the site.
 The Babergh Core Strategy recognises such limitations across the district and Policy CS11 allows for new housing to be built outside the BUAB subject to certain criteria being satisfied.
 Due to the strategic nature of the Core Strategy policy, these criteria cannot be overridden by the Neighbourhood Plan.
-Because of the environmental and historic setting of the BUAB, and the desire not to permit further ribbon development, there are considered to be few opportunities for accommodating new development in such locations in a form and scale without having a significant detrimental impact on the character and setting of the conservation area.
+Because of the environmental and historic setting of the BUAB, and the desire not to permit further ribbon development, there are considered to be few opportunities for accommodating new development immediately adjacent to the BUAB without having a significant detrimental impact on the character and setting of the conservation area.
 Given the sensitivity of these potential development locations, it will be essential that planning applications for new housing outside the BUAB are accompanied by a Visual Impact Assessment.
-This is an assessment of the existing character and appearance of the immediate locality, and should demonstrate how the proposed scheme may be incorporated into the landscape without resulting in significant harm being caused to either visualor neighbouring residential amenities.
+This is an assessment of the existing character and appearance of the immediate locality, and will need to demonstrate how the proposed scheme may be incorporated into the landscape without resulting in significant harm being caused to either visual, historic and/or neighbouring residential amenities.

 Clusters

 7.17 The sequential approach to considering suitable locations for new homes has then led to the consideration of opportunities for new homes within existing clusters of homes around the parish as identified in Policy HAR 1, namely at Cross Green, Pear Tree Farm, Fosters and Old Mill.
-It is considered that there are some opportunities within the confines of these clusters to construct a single dwelling or a pair of semi-detached dwellings on an undeveloped plot provided that other design and impact considerations are taken into account.
-Proposals for development outside a defined cluster and would therefore result in the extension of the cluster will be treated as being in the countryside and determined in accordance with other policies in the Local Plan and NPPF.
+It is considered that there are some opportunities within the confines of these clusters to construct a single dwelling or a pair of semi-detached dwellings that are small in scale on an undeveloped plot fronting onto the highway provided that other design and impact considerations are taken into account.

+7.18 In 2015 the government published “Technical housing standards – nationally described space standard” (DCLG 2015) setting out minimum gross internal floorspace standards for a range of house sizes.
+Whilst it is recommended that dwellings meet these minimum standards, it is considered that, given the environment, location and setting of the clusters, there should also be a restriction on the maximum size of dwellings.
+Having considered the requirement for smaller dwellings to create a more balanced housing stock in the village, the Neighbourhood Plan limits new dwellings proposed within the identified clusters to a maximum gross internal floor area of 98 square metres excluding garage space.
+This is some 20% larger than the minimum space standard for a three-bedroomed six-person house and takes its reference from the RIBA research document “The Case for Space: the size of England’s new homes” published in September 2011.

+7.19 Proposals for development outside a defined cluster or which would result in the extension of the cluster, will be treated as being in the countryside and determined in accordance with other policies in the Local Plan and NPPF.